lacht/lacht.github.io/README.md

 ```

-## Algorithms and Data structures example
+## Example of Algorithms and Data structures
 ### *Narrative*

 Here is an application created to calculate BMI results using python's Tkinter: